adamd1008/portfolio/projects/surf/README.md

 This is a set of Python classes designed to make surfing easy!
 Surfing as in surfing on Counter-Strike and other Valve GoldSrc/Source games.

-It uses the SQLite database stored in surf.db.
+It uses the SQLite database stored in `surf.db`.
 This will contain your choice of surf servers and maps along with their tier and your personal ratings of them.

 A little knowledge of Python will go a long way but hopefully you wont need any.
 Just remember that if you get stuck and want to get back to the "`>>>`" prompt, press `Ctrl+C`.